 “We believe farmers are going to be in better position to make more money as consumers demand more transparency into the products they grow.
 So, with uncertainty, comes opportunity.
 The farmers who are the best organized to take advantage of those opportunities have a bright future ahead.”

-Historical crop data management for G.A.P. suppliers
+Historical crop data management for GLOBAL G.A.P. suppliers

 If you grow specialty crops, organic crops, or if you’re a Global G.A.P. supplier, you know how important traceability is.
 You constantly have to prove your crops are compliant.
 Conservis customer, Paul Sproule of Sproule Farms, grows numerous crops, ranging from sugar beets to hemp, and many of his crops are fully GLOBAL G.A.P. certified.